frontlinesms/bails/README.md

 # Introduction

-Bails is a set of bash scripts aimed at making grails development simpler.
+Bails is a set of bash scripts aimed at making [grails][1] development simpler.

 Bails makes some assumptions about the tools and libraries you have available, and should make life easier if you're using them.